soasis/cuneicode/documentation/source/api/encodings/punycode.rst

 Punycode is a Bootstring Encoding, using configuration and parameters for the Bootstring Algorithm described in `RFC3492 <https://www.rfc-editor.org/rfc/rfc3492>`_.
 Furthermore, there is an IDNA variant that prepends `"xn--"` to Unicode strings during encoding, and removes it during decoding (and otherwise does nothing).
 It uses custom states to manage the encodings.

-Famously, Punycode is used for both Rust ABI identifier name mangling and in DNS for making Unicode names ASCII-only and clearly-marked as Unicode.
+Famously, Punycode is used for both Rust ABI identifier name mangling and in DNS for making Unicode names ASCII-only and clearly-marked as being derived from non-ASCII characters.

 .. doxygenstruct:: cnc_pny_decode_state_t